 Pandemic Life is a series looking at how individuals are living their lives during the COVID-19 outbreak.

-In a Q&A, McGlasson describes what her life has been like during pandemic times.
-She also shared a few of her photos.
+In a Q&A, Montoya describes what his life has been like during pandemic times.

 How has your daily life changed since the pandemic started?